protontypes/open-sustainable-technology/education.md

 - [Python for Atmosphere and Ocean Scientists](https://github.com/carpentrieslab/python-aos-lesson) - Contains the Data Carpentry lesson materials for a single day workshop on using python in the atmosphere and ocean sciences.
 - [How to work with meteorological ECMWF data](https://github.com/ecmwf/notebook-examples) - A good starting point how you can work with European Centre for Medium-Range Weather Forecasts (ECMWF) services and data through Python using Jupyter notebooks.
 - [WEkEO4Atmosphere](https://github.com/wekeo/wekeo4atmosphere) - With the help of cases studies about the monitoring of wildfires and air quality, Copernicus atmosphere data from the Copernicus Programme are introduced.
+- [Radar Cookbook](https://github.com/ProjectPythia/radar-cookbook) - This Project Pythia Cookbook covers the basics of working with weather radar data in Python.

 ### Cryosphere